Seu carrinho está vazio no momento.

-If you were unsure whether there was a rogue note within your stack, i.e. a $5 within a stack of $20 banknotes, value counters could detect and automatically stop on hitting a non-matching banknote, thus eliminating human error and counting mistakes.
+If you were unsure whether there was a rogue note within your stack, i.e. a $5 within a stack of $20 banknotes, bill counters could detect and automatically stop on hitting a non-matching banknote, thus eliminating human error and counting mistakes.
 They also accepted a stack of mixed-denomination bills, for instance $10’s and $20’s mixed together, and calculated an accurate total value.

 They also sensed if a bill was reversed or upside-down.
 They were able to reject torn bills, partial bills and very dirty bills.
-In all these cases, the value counter would stop when it detected an exception.
+In all these cases, the money counter would stop when it detected an exception.

-For a machine that would automatically reject exceptions and continue counting, the next level Money Sorter/Stacker machine is required.
+For a machine that would automatically reject exceptions and continue money counting, the next level Money Sorter/Stacker machine is required.

 These advanced counters had two or more output compartments called “pockets” or “hoppers”.
 This allowed them to sort batches of mixed notes without stopping.
 Money sorters recognized each banknote according to denomination like value counters did, but they sorted notes into the appropriate output hopper.